SingularitySociety/egroups/README.md

 ## Purpose

-This is a start-up kit for a Firebase web project, which uses React.js and Material-UI.
+This is yet another collaboration software.

 ## Instruction